Skip to main content

 Is your home fit to live in?

-Landlords have responsibilities to make sure their properties are fit for people to live in.
+Landlords must make sure their properties are fit for people to live in.

 A rented home is unfit to live in when conditions or safety issues are so bad that it's not reasonable for you to live there.